spielhoelle/slides/data/data.md

 - In-memory computing architecture of SAP HANA
 - Components and layers of SAP HANA
 - High-performance data processing supported by SAP HANA

-# Data Integration using SAP Data Intelligence
-- Capabilities of SAP Data Intelligence for integrating diverse data sources
-- Building data pipelines and workflows with SAP Data Intelligence
-- Use cases for data integration in SAP environments

-# Data Lifecycle Management
-- Managing the data lifecycle within SAP HANA
-- Data retention policies and archival strategies in SAP
-- Tools for monitoring and maintaining data lifecycle in SAP solutions